The spread of private broadcasters, 1970s to 1980s

 - Paul Henry (Radio Pacific, Radio Live).

-The networking process also saw the creation of Radio Sport in 1998, New Zealand’s first radio station dedicated solely to sports coverage and commentary.
+The networking process also saw the creation in 1998 of Radio Sport, New Zealand’s first radio station dedicated to sports coverage and commentary.

-By 2013 New Zealand had a large number of radio stations servicing a relatively small population.
+By the 2010s New Zealand had a large number of radio stations servicing a relatively small population.
 The country’s commercial radio stations have led the world with their percentage of the total national advertising expenditure.
 Over many years radio’s share averaged 12%.
-From 2001 to 2011 radio advertising had dropped around 2%.
-Over the same period newspapers dropped 10% and television dropped 4%.
+Between 2001 and 2011 radio advertising dropped by just 2%.
+Over the same period advertising in newspapers dropped 10% and advertising in television 4%.

 A station for everyone

 In 2013 there were 41 stations in the Auckland metropolitan area.
-This compares with London’s 36 stations and New York’s 43 stations.
-Both those cities have nine times Auckland’s population of 1.3 million.
-There was one radio station for every 5,250 New Zealanders compared to 1:250,000 for Sydney and 1:350,000 for London.
+This compares with London’s 36 stations and New York’s 43 – in cities with nine times Auckland’s population.
+There was one radio station for every 5,250 New Zealanders, compared to 1:250,000 for Sydney and 1:350,000 for London.

 The structure of commercial radio in New Zealand

 By 2011 New Zealand’s commercial radio was dominated by two major overseas-owned companies, The Radio Network (TRN) and MediaWorks.
-These two companies owned around 80% of the more than 320 individual licensed commercial radio stations.
+Between them they owned around 80% of the more than 320 individual licensed commercial radio stations.
 TRN and MediaWorks were reported in 2012 to have a combined audience of 89% of commercial radio listeners.

-Private radio has been commercially successful, but has also attracted critics.
-They argue that the dominance of commercial media, combined with the decline of public media, threaten ‘public space’ on the airwaves.
+Private radio has been commercially successful, but it has also attracted critics, who argue that the dominance of commercial media, combined with the decline of public media, threatens ‘public space’ on the airwaves.